Search for Important Questions

 1. Define ethics.
 Explain in detail the meaning, nature, and objective of ethics.

-3. What is corporate culture?
-Explain the importance of corporate culture.
+3. What is corporate social responsibility?
+Explain the various social responsibility models.

 1. What is business ethics?
 Explain any five examples.